 Mandatory Face Coverings

-On Friday, Oct.
-2, the Ontario government mandated the use of face coverings in the indoor areas of all businesses/organizations, with limited exemptions.
+Any person who enters an indoor area of a business or organization, or a vehicle operating as part of a business or organization, in the province of Ontario is required by Orders currently in force under the Reopening Ontario (A Flexible Response to COVID-19) Act to wear a face covering/mask with limited exemptions.
 This means that members of the public are required to wear a face covering when entering or remaining in the indoor public space of any establishment, transit vehicle, or commercial vehicle.

-A face covering that contains the proper material and has a good fit can prevent your respiratory droplets from infecting someone else and may also protect you from others.
-A face covering must securely cover the nose, mouth and chin, and be in contact with the surrounding face without gapping.
-The Public Health Agency of Canada now recommends that Canadians use face coverings made of at least three-layers with one of the layers being a filter to add an extra layer of protection against COVID-19.
+A face covering (otherwise known as a non-medical mask or cloth mask) that contains the proper material and has a good fit can prevent your respiratory droplets from infecting someone else and may also protect you from others.
+The Public Health Agency of Canada recommends that Canadians use face coverings made of at least three-layers with one of the layers being a filter to add an extra layer of protection against COVID-19.
+A face covering must securely cover the nose, mouth, and chin, and be in contact with the surrounding face without gapping.

 Frequently Asked Questions about Face Coverings (Peterborough Public Health)